 All the while the company also remains open-minded to new ideas that keep the industry interesting.
 Like Gainax, they primarily work on original productions, always keeping fans guessing what they’re gonna do next.

 They’ve also been keeping an eye out on otaku culture not only in Japan but around the world.
-This can be seen in their collaborations with Disney’s Star Wars Visions and CD Project Red’s Cyberpunk Edgerunnners.
+Their collaborations with Disney’s Star Wars Visions and CD Project Red’s Cyberpunk Edgerunnners are a great example of this.
 The studio uniquely also has a Patreon where they hold sketch streams and connect with their fanbase even further.

 Don’t Lose Your Way